-Below are two quotes from Archbishop Oscar Romero that we strive to accomplish every day.
+Below are two quotes from Blessed Oscar Romero that we strive to accomplish every day.

 "We plant the seed that one day will grow" (Oscar Romero)